Understanding End-of-life Care in Australia

 When an illness is deemed incurable, an individual has reached the point of ‘end-of-life’.
 End-of-life care is the support available to terminally ill patients when they find themselves at the final stage of their lives.

-End-of-life care aims to improve the quality of life of someone who has a life-limiting illness through offering services, information, advice, referral and support (Better Health Channel 2017).
+End-of-life care aims to improve the quality of life of someone with a life-limiting illness by offering services, information, advice, referral and support (Better Health Channel 2017).

 End-of-life care is distinct from palliative care, though they are frequently grouped together.

-• End-of-life care may be more distinctively defined as care provided to a person with an incurable illness or whose death is imminent, during the final twelve months of their life.
+• End-of-life care may be more distinctively defined as care provided to a person with an incurable illness or whose death is imminent, typically during the final 12 months of their life.

 (AIHW 2016)